webdevlex/listening-lobby/README.md

 - Easily add songs to your
   _liked playlist_ from the lobby.

-- Extensive search system allows an easy way to find your favorite songs and artists.
+- Extensive search system allows for an easy way to find your favorite songs and artists.

 ## Table of Contents